Hot Plugging Resources

 Get the amount of memory

-You will see that the VM has approximately 4 GiB of total memory.
+You will see that the VM has 2 CPUs and approximately 4 GiB of total memory.

 This VM image has kdump enabled, which reserves some memory for the kernel.
 This is why the memory amount appears to be less than 4 GiB.
 In fact, 4 GiB of memory is configured for the VM, but the operating system sees a lower number.
 If kdump were disabled, the total memory would be 4 GiB.